chrislzm/BackInStock/NotificationService/README.md

 4. Under **Gradle**, select **Existing Gradle Project** and click **Next**
 5. On the **Import Gradle Project** click **Browse** and open the root directory of the project
 6. Click **Finish**

-### To Do

-* Shopify Integration: Verify with Shopify that the Product, Variant, and Image ID fields are Long integer datatypes, and that this will not change in the future.
-(This REST API expects a long Integer.
-An invalid datatype would cause this REST API to send an error to the frontend and prevent the customer from submitting a new notification.)

 ## License